oyooyo/keyble/README.md

     $ mosquitto_sub -h 192.168.0.2 -t "door_lock/action" | keyble-sendcommand -a 01:23:56:67:89:ab -u 1 -k ca78ad9b96131414359e5e7cecfd7f9e

 Assuming a MQTT broker with IP address 192.168.0.2, sending message "open" to the MQTT topic "door_lock/action" for example would then open the Smart Lock.

-## Beware of firmware updates

-Be aware that the vendor might *(at least temporarily)* render this software useless with a future firmware update.

-This software was developed against firmware version 1.7, which is the latest firmware version as of now *(2018/09/05)*.

-If the vendor releases a newer firmware version, better not instantly update the firmware; wait for confirmation that the new firmware version is safe.

 ## API